 The transferability of credits you earn at Modern Technology School is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the diploma you earn in Medical Office Assistant/Back Office, X-ray Technician/Medical Assistant, or the Diagnostic Medical Ultrasound/Vascular Technology programs is also at the institution's discretion to which you may seek to transfer.
-If the diploma you earn at this institution is not accepted at the institution you seek to transfer to, you may be required to repeat some or all of your coursework at that institution.
+If the diploma you earn at this institution is not accepted at the institution.
 For this reason, you should make sure that your attendance at this institution will meet your educational goals.
 This may include contacting an institution you may seek to transfer to after attending Modern Technology School to determine if your diploma will transfer.